comick/tonio/README.md

 Tonio turns RFID tags into keys for playing audio playlists.

-It can support anything that `libvlc` can play, streaming included.
+It supports anything that `libvlc` can play, streaming included.

 - Tonio is free software released under the terms of GNU General Public License 3
 - Tonio is _creative_ by default